 US gas prices fall, extending summer decline

 CAMARILLO, Calif.
-(AP) — A national survey says the average price of a gallon of regular gasoline has dropped another 9 cents over the last two weeks, to $3.37, bringing the decline to 34 cents over the last 13 weeks.
+(AP) — A national survey says the average price of a gallon of regular gasoline has dropped 2 cents over the last two weeks, to $3.46, bringing the decline to 25 cents over the last 11 weeks.

-Industry analyst Trilby Lundberg said Sunday that falling crude oil prices drove the declines, but the drop was also heavily impacted by a crash in prices of ethanol and the fact that winter-grade gasoline costs less to produce.
-If crude prices don't rise, the average prices at the pump may drop a few more cents.
+Industry analyst Trilby Lundberg said Sunday that falling crude oil prices drove the declines, although the drop was more moderate than earlier this summer.
+If crude prices don't rise, Lundberg says prices at the pump may fall more as refiners shift to winter-grade gasoline, which costs less to produce.

-Jackson, Mississippi, had the lowest price among cities surveyed in the Lower 48 states, with $3.03 a gallon.
-San Francisco had the highest at $3.79 a gallon.
+Baton Rouge, Louisiana, had the lowest price among cities surveyed in the Lower 48 states, with $3.11 a gallon.
+San Francisco had the highest at $3.88 a gallon.